29 Nov In the Mist

 I had a bit of explaining to do to my parents when I came in, but they were used to me getting a bit dirtied up and scratched when I played in the forest.
 I mentioned how defensive Penny had gotten, but we all ended up brushing it off thinking it had maybe been a stray sheep that she’d been growling at.

 The second experience I had was a fair few years later when I was fifteen years old.
 It was an age in which I’d probably spent the least amount of time outside on walks as I’d gotten caught up in the world of the internet and was able to communicate with my friends relatively cheaply at home – something which I was greatly excited by.
 That Saturday, the internet had failed and I’d gotten increasingly angry, taking my frustration out by yelling at my parents about how horrific it was to live so isolated and, in the typical teenage manner, stormed out of the house.
-Knowing that they’d be likely to follow me on the road towards civilisation, I headed in the opposite direction and took myself up the hillside.
+Knowing that they’d be likely to follow me on the road towards civilization, I headed in the opposite direction and took myself up the hillside.
 Slowly, my frustration diminished as I worked out my anger through my physical exercise and I found myself almost smiling as I looked out at the view I’d not seen in some months, having forgotten how glorious walking was.

 Instead of going back home in a much more reasonable mood, I decided to enjoy the countryside that afternoon and started wandering about the hillside.
-By that age I knew the whole area better than most people know their home town and could have figured my way back home in the middle of the night.
+By that age, I knew the whole area better than most people know their home town and could have figured my way back home in the middle of the night.
 I hiked up to the summit of one hill before dipping down and up again to the next summit.
 As I looked out I could see that the weather was taking a turn for the worst again and headed off back home.
 As I wandered back, a strange combination of mist and cloud started unfurling itself, obscuring the summit from my view and wafting down the hillside in waves.
 It was just about then I started feeling odd.
 There was a strange sensation, a tingle down my spine, if you’ll pardon the cliché, and my steps, although usually strong and steady, felt unsure.
 I stumbled down the hill as fast as I could before glancing down at the landscape around me that was now partially obscured.
 It was then that I had the single most terrifying experience of my life.
 As silly and typical as it sounds, I felt doubt.
 Doubt over where I was.
 I had a vague idea, but was doubting whether I really was where I thought I was.
 As I’ve said before, I knew that hillside so well, that to have a moment where I felt unsure was completely alien.

 I then panicked.